Our Resources

 Why the Worst Managers Teach Us the Most

 The analysis revealed a consistent pattern of behaviours and traits among the least effective leaders.
-According to their 360 feedback results, the worst leaders tend to:
+Their 360 feedback results showed that the poorest-performing managers typically:

-These insights are invaluable for anyone designing a 360 feedback question set.
-Instead of relying on generic leadership traits, we can focus on the specific behaviours that represent the opposite of what the poorest people managers tend to do.
+These insights are invaluable for anyone designing a 360 feedback question set for leadership.
+Instead of relying on generic leadership traits, we can focus on the specific behaviours that represent the opposite of what the poorest-performing people managers / least effective managers do.

 If you’re designing a 360 feedback tool for leaders, the examples below provide a research-informed baseline that works well across different roles and seniority levels.
 They ensure you cover the most critical leadership behaviours while leaving room to add role-specific or organisation-specific questions where needed.